 The Wright Brothers Plane

 Orville and Wilbur were definitely the type to think "outside of the box".
-But do you really think they'd believe that we now have robots cruising around on the surface of Mars sending back real-time images?
+But do you really think they'd believe that a mere 60 years later we'd have robots cruising around on the surface of Mars sending back real-time images?
 Not a chance...

 Orville and Wilbur